-- Fingerprinting services will be available by appointment beginning May 29 at our Leesburg headquarters and the Ashburn Station, located at 20272 Savin Hill Drive.
-Residents are requested to make appointments by email or by telephone at 703-777-0407.
-For the health and safety of our sheriff’s deputies and staff, residents obtaining fingerprints are required to wear a face-covering and.
-Residents are requested to bring their own face covering; if you do not have a face covering, one will be provided by LCSO staff.
+- Fingerprinting services will be available by appointment beginning May 29 at our Leesburg headquarters.
+Residents are requested to make appointments by telephone at 703-777-0407.
+For the health and safety of our sheriff’s deputies and staff, residents obtaining fingerprints are required to wear a face-covering; if you do not have a face covering, one will be provided by LCSO staff.

 - Loudoun County residents will continue to be able to obtain copies of accident reports and offense report summaries via email during this time.
 Most services remain available via telephone at 703-777-0629 or by email.

 - The Loudoun County Medical contractor increased the observation and assessment of all incoming inmates entering the facility.